centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 #### 'shipTo' parameter

 While working on Centra setup, you may sometimes encounter an error saying the current country is not "shippable".
 You will see this in the API selection model, under `location.shipTo`.
 If this param is `false`, you will not be able to complete an order for this country.
 You should make sure this country is included in at least one active shipping in Centra -> Setup -> Shipping.
+Shippable countries:
+* Belong to at least one active Pricelist,
+* Belong to at least one active Shipping list.

 You can find out which countries are shippable with:
 * [GET /countries](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/1.%20general%20settings/get_countries) - returns all shippable countries,